hsutter/cppfront/CONTRIBUTING.md

-## Contributing to cppfront

-cppfront is a personal experimental project of Herb Sutter.

-At this time, the license is limited to non-commercial use and no distributed forks/derivatives please.
+This is the contributor license agreement.
+If you are looking for the usage license, see here: [usage license](https://github.com/hsutter/cppfront/blob/main/LICENSE)

-## Contributor License Agreement
+## cppfront Contributor License Agreement

 By contributing content to cppfront (i.e., submitting a pull request for inclusion in this repository):
 - You warrant that your material is original, or you have the right to contribute it.